visoca/popgenomworkshop-hmm/README.md

 #### Victor Soria-Carrasco

-The aim of this practical is to estimate differentiation (i.e. F<sub>ST</sub>) between a pair of populations and identify contiguous regions of differentiation across the genome using a Hidden Markov Model (HMM) approach.
+The aim of this practical is to estimate differentiation (i.e. F<sub>ST</sub>) between a pair of populations and identify contiguous regions of accentuated differentiation across the genome using a Hidden Markov Model (HMM) approach.
 We are going to use whole genome data of a pair of parapatric populations of *Timema cristinae* stick insects that live on different host plants and experience different selective pressures.
 The HVA population was sampled from *Adenostoma*, where bugs with a white strip are favoured, whereas the HVC population was sampled from *Ceanothus*, where green bugs have an advantage.
 This data belongs to larger dataset of four populations pairs used in [Soria-Carrasco et al. 2014](http://science.sciencemag.org/content/344/6185/738).
 In that work, an approach similar to that of [Hofer et al. 2012](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-13-107) was followed to investigate parallel evolution by identifying unique and shared regions of accentuated differentiation in four pairs of natural populations.

 ![Timema cristinae populations](timema.png)